 STAR BIKES RENTAL

-The Owner of this shop made my experience- he was amazing.
+The Owner of this shop made my whole trip- he was amazing.
 An Australian guy who lived in Twickenham for a while who now owns a bike shop in Amsterdam- the reason his bikes were so great is that not only could my friend hire a normal pushbike- we were able to hire for the longevity of our trip 3 forms of mobility aids.
 We hired a bike which had a normal bike on the back (my lovely lovely friend took the honours of riding) with a wheelchair attached to the front- meaning not only was I open to the experience of cycling ‘normally’ – I was less exhausted due to the problems with my legs being supported by the wheelchair.
 My poor friend definitely drew the short straw as she has to cycle my fat ass everywhere!!!

 I’ve always been a doordler but I think since breaking my coccyx in 2017 the fear of falling is high, while being chronically ill I am slow.